So many questions! Get your answers here.

 Many families love having the same doula support them for both birth and the postpartum time.
 You can take the trainings in any order.

-Birth doula workshop: You’ll get the most out of our birth doula training if you can read two books before our time together: “The Birth Partner” by Penny Simkin, and “Natural Hospital Birth” by Cynthia Gabriel.
+Birth doula workshop: If you have time to do some reading before the training, you'll benefit by reading these two books: “The Birth Partner” by Penny Simkin, and “Natural Hospital Birth” by Cynthia Gabriel.
 If you can only read just one, start with “The Birth Partner.”
 Look for the latest edition of both books.
 Sometimes people register late and they can't complete the reading before the training.
 That's no problem, just make a plan to start those books ASAP after the workshop, as you'll need them for certification with DONA International.
 After your register, we'll also send you links to a few short videos to watch online.

 Payment plans are available for our earlybird registration.
-You only need to start with a first payment of $199, and then make two more payments before your workshop.
+You only need to start with a first payment of $199 or $249, and then make two more payments before your workshop.
 Everything has to be paid before the start of our first day of training.

 We'll send you an invoice for the second two payments.
 Let us know on your registration form if you have specific dates you'd like to make those installments.

 For every 10 doulas who register for our training, we offer a partial scholarship to an under-resource black or native doula who wants to take our workshop.
 Black and native moms and babies in particular are dying at high rates in the United States, and offering scholarships is one way we can help address those disparities.
 If you are a black or native doula who otherwise wouldn’t be able to attend our workshop because of financial difficulties, please email Jessica to be put on our wait list for partial scholarships to become available as workshops fill.